Exploring The Abandoned Pennsylvania Turnpike

 The inside of the Rays Hill Tunnel, illuminated by a red headlamp.

-One interesting feature of the eastern portal of the Rays Hill Tunnel is that it is the only portal on any of the original Turnpike tunnels that does not have a ventilation fan on top of it.
+One interesting feature of the eastern portal of Rays Hill Tunnel is that it is the only portal on any of the original Turnpike tunnels that does not have a ventilation fan on top of it.

 The Pike 2 Bike Rail Trail in Bedford County PA.